tannerbland/be434-Spring2025/assignments/00_getting_started/setup5_hpc.md

 # Getting started on the HPC

+Not enough compute time on replit?
+You can use the HPC!

+Because you can easily run through all of your hours in replit, I am offering another option for you to use VScode on the campus HPC.
+Note that VScode also allows you to view and try out the campus

 ## What is the HPC?

 HPC is an acronym for "high-performance computing," and it generally means using a cluster of computers.
 Students have access to several clusters (puma, ocelote, elgato) at the University of Arizona.
 In our case, we are going to use ocelote, our training cluster.

-Because you can easily run through all of your hours in replit, I am offering another option for you to use VScode on the campus HPC.
-Note that VScode also allows you to view and try out the campus

 ## Steps for HPC access